mvitor/k8s-service-mesh/k8s-gateway-api-vbeta/README.md

 ### Why Gateway API

-It's a decision you need to take when desiging your applications.
-This discussion is not the point on this so I'm sharing the following NGINX Blog post about and Webinar with information about this design decision.
+It's a decision you need to take when designing your applications.
+To discuss this decision is not the goal of this article then I'm sharing the following NGINX Blog post and Webinar with information about this design decision.

 #### How Do I Choose?
 API Gateway vs. Ingress Controller vs. Service Mesh